Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Introduction

-We propose a novel feature selection and construction framework to automatically reshape the DNN intermediate-layer features to be sent from mobile devices to the cloud to optimize system performance while achieving the privacy-preserving goal.
-We select both the combinations of compression techniques and which layer of features to be sent to the cloud.
-The layer selected and the compression techniques constitute the new hyperparameters in our mobile cloud computational framework.
-To model customized user criteria on data privacy and system performance, we formulate the tuning of the hyperparameters as an optimization problem.
-Since the hyperparameter space is huge and seeking a closed-form solution is hard, we adopt a reinforcement learning (RL) based optimizer to search for the strategy to construct such intermediate-layer features to meet our performance objectives.
+Our proposed framework automatically distributes the DNN structure across the mobile device and the cloud.
+We not only select which layer of features to be sent to the cloud but also explore the combination of compression techniques used to reshape the DNN on the device.
+Our method yields highly accurate models with optimized application performance while preserving input privacy.
+Since the search space is huge and seeking an optimized solution is hard, we adopt a reinforcement learning (RL) based optimizer to search for the strategy to construct the intermediate-layer features to meet the objectives.

-More specifically, our optimizer searches an encoder structure by cutting from a standard DNN and applying compression techniques to the DNN \textit{stub} residing at the device.
-The encoder is trained together with the remaining parts of the DNN in the cloud to achieve a satisfactory level of accuracy and is also retrained to prevent a generic opponent who would try its best to reconstruct the inputs or infer sensitive input properties.
-Highlights of our work are as follows.

-\begin{itemize} \item As far as we know, the work is among the first that preserves user privacy from the neural network perspective, and in particular, the privacy metric is evaluated as the capability to guard against a generic adversary. \item We propose an RL-based optimizer which automatically searches for the best transformation and placement strategy of the neural network according to the user-defined criteria and platform resource constraints. \item We implement the optimizer and have it tested on a variety of models and datasets.
-The experimental results show its superiority in searching a neural network structure meeting the requirements of accuracy, privacy, and system performance at the same time. \end{itemize}
+More specifically, we search a distributed DNN structure by partitioning a base DNN and applying compression techniques to the DNN \textit{stub} residing at the device.
+The separated DNN parts are trained as an entirety to achieve a satisfactory level of accuracy and to prevent a generic adversary from inferring the private input information.
+Highlights of our contribution are as follows: \begin{itemize} \item To the best of our knowledge, the work is among the first that preserves data privacy from the neural network structure perspective. \item We propose an RL-based optimizer which automatically searches for the best transformation and placement strategy of the DNN according to the customized performance criteria or system constraints. \item Our framework is evaluated on a variety of models and datasets.
+The experimental results show its superiority compared with the baseline in searching a distributed DNN structure meeting the requirements of accuracy, privacy, and on-device resource costs at the same time. \end{itemize}